bigchaindb/org/ROADMAP.md

 # BigchainDB Roadmap

-This is a sketch of some of the things we plan to do in upcoming releases of BigchainDB Server (and associated software).
+Below is a sketch of some of the things we plan to do in upcoming releases of BigchainDB Server (and associated software).
 It is, of course, subject to change.
+[This March 2017 medium post](https://blog.bigchaindb.com/bigchaindb-2017-roadmap-d2e7123f9874) gives more context.

 ## Big-Picture Goals